-A STUDENT IN A BACCALAUREATE DEGREE PROGRAM who has accumulated more than 60 and 90 or fewer CREDIT HOURS.
+A STUDENT IN A BACCALAUREATE DEGREE PROGRAM who has accumulated 60 or more and fewer than 90 CREDIT HOURS.

-[See SIRIS STUDENT elements SE030 ACADEMIC PROGRAM ID - PRIMARY and SE110 ACCUMULATED CREDIT HOURS]
+[See SIRIS STUDENT elements SE030 ACADEMIC PROGRAM ID - PRIMARY and SE110 ACCUMULATED CREDIT HOURS and Appendix N - Student Levels]

 LEADERSHIP: An attribute used to describe a course section whose content has been specifically designed to develop or strengthen the student's capacity to lead effectively.